-The number of newly received domestic relations cases in 2011 was about 816,000 (about a 0.1% increase over the previous year), showing a continuous upward trend.
-The number has increased by about 28% during the past ten years.
+The number of newly received domestic relations cases in 2013 was about 916,000 (about a 6.9% increase over the previous year), showing a continuous upward trend.
+The number has increased by about 31% during the past ten years.

-Adjudication cases, which account for three-quarters of all domestic relations cases, have continued to renew the record-high number of cases since 1998.
-Conciliation cases had shown a moderate increase since 2007, but turned to a decrease in 2011.
+Adjudication cases, which account for four-fifth of all domestic relations cases, have continued to renew the record-high number of cases since 1998.
+The number of conciliation cases had been slowly rising since 2007 but then has been repeating ups and downs since 2011.